FAQ

 • Reprocessors and exporters to secure their income stream by confirming the sale of their PRNs at a known price for a known volume for delivery on a known date in the future.

-• Buyers to manage cash flow and reduce exposure to price volatility
+• Buyers to manage cash flow and reduce exposure to price volatility.

 • How do I price a Forward market in comparison to the Spot market?

 • Prices in the Forward markets are often comparable to the Spot market.
-Forward markets would expect to trade at a premium to the spot market to reflect the cost of carry and the increased risk of unexpected price movement over time.
+Forward markets would expect to trade at a premium to the Spot market to reflect the cost of carry and the increased risk of unexpected price movement over time.

 • Prices in the Transitional Forward markets often would expect to show an additional premium to the other markets to reflect the increased flexibility of the contract.